 OEMs and ODMs can leverage the benefits of combining the AMI MegaRAC development framework with the enhancements from Intel RSD and Microsemi's Switchtec PCIe switches to lower development costs and speed time to market.
 Microsemi's dynamic switch partitioning technology, supported by Switchtec PCIe switches in combination with its Flashtec™ non-volatile random-access memory (NVRAM) cards and NVMe controllers, enables rapid deployment of NVMe-oF solutions, while significantly offloading central processing unit (CPU) utilization and practically eliminating system double date rate (DDR) bandwidth requirements.
 This leads to better overall throughput, latency and quality of service (QoS).
 According to G2M Research's "NVMe Ecosystem Market Sizing Report," the NVMe market will be more than $60 billion by 2021.

 "We are witnessing how NVMe-oF is quickly supplanting traditional methods of storage access.
-This, combined with the ability to quickly and easily compose and decompose pooled resources via Intel RSD, increases utilization therefore lowering total cost of operation," said Subramonian Shankar, president, founder and CEO of American Megatrends.
+This, combined with the ability to quickly and easily compose and decompose pooled resources via Intel RSD, increases utilization therefore lowering total cost of operation," said Subramonian Shankar, president, founder and CEO of AMI.
 "As such, we are excited about the capabilities inherent in this combined AMI, Intel and Microsemi solution for the opportunity it represents to better serve new and existing OEM and ODM customers.
 We also look forward to even greater collaboration between Microsemi and AMI for a variety of product lines including PCIe switches, RAID technology and field programmable gate arrays (FPGAs)."

 NVMe-oF solutions are ideally suited for the hyperscale data center and enterprise markets for NVMe storage pooling applications.
 The device will also be targeted at applications including extending pooling to other end points, such as FPGAs and general-purpose graphics processing units (GPGPUs).